t-prinz/ansible-eda/README.md

 Click Save

-It doesn't appear the you need the Client ID, but it may be good to keep for future reference.
+It doesn't appear that you need the Client ID, but it may be good to keep for future reference.

 ### Define an access Token

 Select Access -> Users

 Select the admin user and then the Tokens tab

 Click Add to add a new token with the following parameters:

 ```